nczarli/nczarli/README.md

 #### I am open to :wrench::

-- any collobration work,
+- any collaboration work,
 - machine learning projects,
-- web debelopment projects,
+- web development projects,

 <!---
 nczarli/nczarli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.